PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 compatibility helpers outside that pass group.
 They now accept an optional shared GraphIndex, use differential operator removal and LayoutState-aware pruning, and contain no direct operator-list deletion.
-Float32 and float16 artifact preparation builds one index per cloned artifact and shares it across the consecutive ScatterND and binary folds.
+Float32 and float16 artifact preparation builds one index per serialization artifact and shares it across the consecutive ScatterND and binary folds.
+The terminal precision IR is also the serialization IR when no later unsplit exporter needs the pre-serialization form.
+Float16 is always terminal at this point.
+Float32 is isolated by the TensorFlow- and Torch-free policy in `artifact_preparation.py` only for an unsplit SavedModel or PyTorch request, because those exporters still consume the pre-fold float32 graph; split exporters consume the original partition source instead.
+This removes one complete tensor, operator, subgraph, metadata, and constant-buffer clone from the normal direct path while retaining copy isolation at the only later mutation boundary.

 Late precision conversion in `passes/precision.py` is differential as well.
 Constant floating DIV roots are captured from one operator-type index and each